qkunst/collectiemanagement/report.md

       should set cluster to nil when name is nil or empty should reset cluster when set to a different name should create cluster when set to a different name
+    #location_description
+      concats the location fields
+      returns emtpy string when none
+    #location_history
+      returns an empty array if no history returns a single item array if no history returns complete history if work is created after enabling history skip_current options skips current
+      returns empty location if empty location
+      never returns empty location if empty location and no empty locations never returns empty location if empty location and no empty locations (and doesn't just pop the skip current false)
     #purchased_on_with_fallback
       should return nil when not set
       should return date both year and date are present